5 Practical Tips for Reducing Food Waste & Saving Money

 If you stick all produce in the refrigerator as soon as it comes home from the store, you may be surprised to know that some fruit and vegetables last longer when stored at room temperature.
 Likewise, certain areas of your refrigerator are better for certain foods.

-- Bananas, apples, and tomatoes give off natural gases as they ripen, making other nearby produce spoil faster.
+- Store bananas, apples and tomatoes by themselves (and fruits and veggies in different drawers).
+That's right!
+Bananas, apples and tomatoes give off natural gases as they ripen, making other nearby produce spoil faster.
 Store these items by themselves and store fruits and vegetables in different drawers.

-- Produce that is refrigerated at a grocery store should generally be refrigerated at home.
+- Produce that is refrigerated at a grocery store should generally be refrigerated at home too.
 Potatoes and onions should be kept in a cool, dry place, but not in the refrigerator.

-- The door is the warmest part of the refrigerator.
+- Did you know?
+The door is the warmest part of your refrigerator.
 Put your least perishable items, such as condiments and orange juice, on the door.
 Even if your refrigerator has a compartment for butter or eggs, it's best to keep them elsewhere.

 - Your refrigerator's top shelf has the most consistent temperature.
 Use this for dairy, ready-to-eat foods, and leftovers.